Dmgvol/Ghostrunner-Mods/modding-faq.md

 - Same steps as with regular mods but inside `\Paks\LogicMods\`.
 - Once done, launch `UnrealEngineModLauncher.exe` and then Ghostrunner.

-### - How to use modloader?
+### How to use modloader?
-- Make sure you have the latest version downloaded; <https://github.com/RussellJerome/UnrealModLoader/releases/latest>
+- Make sure you have the latest version downloaded: <https://github.com/RussellJerome/UnrealModLoader/releases>
 - Navigate to `Ghostrunner\Content\Paks\` and create a new folder named `LogicMods`.
 - Place your mods inside LogicMods folder along with their matching `.sig` files.
 - Run the modloader and launch GR, it should display "successfully loaded <modname>" for each of your mods.